-As of this writing, the ice caps are melting, Lake Mead is going dry, the temperature in British Columbia recently hit 49°C. And Wall Street is, at long last, taking notice.
-Historically, funds and asset managers haven’t particularly cared about the environmental policies of the companies they invest in, so long as they made money.
+This might come as a shock (it won’t) but historically, funds and asset managers haven’t particularly cared about the environmental policies of the companies they invest in, so long as they made money.
 This is changing — there’s a strong argument that it may be too late, but still.
-The financial industry has begun building products for people who want to do good — or at least not cause harm, which — spoiler — is much more what a lot of these products are about — with the money they’re investing.
+The financial industry has begun building products for people who want to do good — or at least not cause harm (which — spoiler — is much more what a lot of these products are about) with the money they’re investing.
 These products are often called Socially Responsible Investing, or SRI.

 Tons of small individual investors are now pumping money into SRI exchange-traded funds (ETFs) and the like.
-The issue is, because of how funds select their investments, a lot of these funds are filled with stocks in companies that aren’t responsible at all.
-And unless you have heaps of time to research and pore through prospectuses, it’s super freaking hard to know if any given SRI fund actually does what it claims to.
-(Which is why, a year ago, we shelved our old SRI portfolio and launched a new one that was built differently.
-More on that later.)
+The issue is, because of how funds select their investments, a lot of these funds are filled with stocks in companies that aren’t responsible.
+Like, at all.
+And unless you have heaps of time to research and pore through prospectuses (you don’t), it’s super freaking hard to know if any given SRI fund actually does what it claims to.

 What exactly is SRI?

-Over the past several years, institutional investors — the BlackRocks and Vanguards of the world, but also large pension funds like Norges Bank (Norway’s sovereign wealth fund) and obscure hedge funds — have gotten into the SRI game.
+Over the past several years, institutional investors — the BlackRocks and Vanguards of the world, but also large pension funds and obscure hedge funds — have gotten into the SRI game.
 “People fight about the existence of climate change in political circles,” explains Ben Reeves, Wealthsimple’s Chief Investment Officer, “but it’s not really a question in the markets; they know it’s real.”
 As a result, Reeves says, “companies are seeing real investor pressure to improve sustainability, and some projects, like coal mining projects, are having trouble getting insured due to pressure on insurance companies.”

 Many funds that purport to be socially responsible hold oil and gas stocks.